SERVER API

 Checking the JWT contents

-The first way of checking if an access token is expired, is by parsing the JWT and decoding the payload data.
-An access token will have a payload like the following:
+The first way of checking if an access token is expired is by parsing the JWT and decoding the payload data.
+An access token will have a payload:

 The exp

-field is the unix timestamp in seconds (UTC) when the token will expire.
-If your request is after this timestamp, then, the request will fail.
+field is the Unix timestamp in seconds (UTC) when the token will expire.
+If the request is after this timestamp, then the request will fail.

 Checking server response